simologos/essex-eportfolio/example/content/research/bigData/index.md

 In the given example, the relation schema $Courses(\underline{Course Name}, Title, Teacher Name)$ exhibits a transitive dependency, where the non-prime attribute "Teacher Name" is functionally dependent on the attribute "Title".
 It is recommended to decompose the relation into two separate tables to resolve this: one containing the attributes "Course Name" and "Title" and another with the attributes "Title" and "Teacher Name".
 This decomposition eliminates the transitive dependency and ensures that each attribute directly depends on the key attribute.

 Furthermore, the relation schema $Exams(\underline{Student Number}, Exam Score, Support, Exam Boards, \underline{Course Name})$ is susceptible to a transitive dependency if additional attributes dependent on "Exam Boards" are introduced.
-Creating a separate table specifically for the attribute "Exam Boards" is advisable to prevent this, ensuring that the relation schema remains free from transitive dependencies and adheres to normalization principles.
+Creating a separate table specifically for the attribute "Exam Boards" is advisable to prevent this, ensuring that the relation schema remains free from transitive dependencies and adheres to normalisation principles.

 #### Boyce-Codd Normal Form (BCNF)
 Boyce-Codd Normal Form (BCNF) introduces additional rules to ensure further data integrity by avoiding redundancies and the resulting anomalies.
 BCNF states that the table must already satisfy the requirements of the 3NF and stipulates that for every functional dependency $X \rightarrow Y$ in a given relation, $X$ must function as a superkey.
 In other words, $X$ should uniquely determine the values of $Y$, ensuring no partial dependencies or redundant information within the table.